Stephen Manas

-Stephen Manas ([stɛfɛn manas]; born July 27, 1992) is a French actor, music composer, and screenwriter.
+Stephen Manas ([stɛfɛn manas]; born 27 July 1992) is a French actor and music composer.

-Manas began his career in India, the Philippines, Japan, and the United Kingdom before returning to France.
+Manas spent some of his early career in India, the Philippines, Japan, and the United Kingdom before returning to France.
 He is best known for his recurring role as Richard Montlaur in the Apple TV+ comedy series Ted Lasso, starring Jason Sudeikis.

 Early life

-Manas was born on July 27, 1992 in Saint-Germain-en-Laye, Yvelines.
+Manas was born on 27 July 1992, in Saint-Germain-en-Laye, Yvelines.
 He grew up in Megève, a ski resort village in the southeastern Alps in Haute-Savoie, Auvergne-Rhône-Alpes region, France.
 As his mother was a ski instructor, he found a love for skiing, martial arts, and outdoor sports at a young age.
 He realized he wanted to work in the film industry after watching Harry Potter and the Philosopher's Stone.
 He was also interested in music, and played several instruments.

 At the age of 17, Manas moved to Lyon to enter an international research school in marketing and communication.
 Shortly after, he was spotted on the street by an acting scout and was cast for a small role in an independent film.
-Not yet knowing that this path would become his vocation, he continued his studies at the University of Paris 1 Pantheon-Sorbonne.
+He continued his studies at the University of Paris 1 Pantheon-Sorbonne.
 After his graduation with a Master 2 in international marketing and communication research, he worked in the business world, but was unsatisfied with his career.
 He then chose to focus on acting.
 He spent most of his weekends practising acting, shooting student short films, and playing music.